Green Roofs

 In a Nutshell

 A green roof is a roof of a building that is partially or completely covered with vegetation growth.
+Green roofs, however, can also refer to buildings that have potted plants on their roofs.
 Green roofs absorb rainwater, provide insulation, provide a living space for insects and birds, and help to mitigate the heat island effect.
-In addition, green roofs reduce energy costs and can enhance the quality of life for residents nearby.

 Practical Solution